 Saying Yes to God (#7 and last)

 Whenever I update my Bible affirmations things never go as planned.
 In the case of my Monday affirmations, I thought I’d only be making minor changes but it ended up being a major overhaul.
 I ended up going from twelve affirmations down to seven affirmations.
-My new affirmations are now more substantial and comprehensive than before and they tend to focus more on one aspect of my service to God, which is witnessing for Christ.
+My new affirmations are now more substantial and comprehensive than before and they tend to focus more on one aspect of my service to God, which is obedience.
 When you’re a “hammer” every problem winds up being a nail.
 When your number one priority in life is “witnessing for Christ” then most Bible scriptures are seen as commandments from God to share the gospel message of Jesus Christ.
 If you look at the fourteen verses that make up my Monday Bible affirmations they all either directly or indirectly command believers to witness for Christ.
 I have all these verses posted above my desk (plus the Lord’s Prayer) so obviously I’m consumed by them.
 I love these Bible verses because they exhort me to save lost souls for the kingdom of heaven.
 I read them all every morning for spiritual energy as I drink my pot of coffee, and before speaking to God in prayer.

 We are God’s masterpiece of creation and the Bible is God’s love letter to us.
-The entire Bible is the revelation of Jesus Christ, the son of God, coming off his throne in heaven to take on flesh and die on the cross for the forgiveness of our sins.
+The entire Bible from start to finish is the revelation of Jesus Christ, the son of God, coming off his throne in heaven to take on flesh and die on the cross for the forgiveness of our sins.
 God loves us that much.
 The Old Testament is Jesus prophesied and the New Testament is Jesus fulfilled.
 There are over sixty prophecies about Jesus Christ, the Messiah, and they were all fulfilled while Jesus walked the earth.
 The Old Testament is good because it helps us understand who God is and the history of God’s relationship with man.
 But as believers, we’re under the blood covenant of Jesus Christ and we need to live in the New Testament (the epistles).
 If we live in the Epistles, we live in victory!
 I try to read the entire Bible every year and I don’t always succeed.
 However, I do read the New Testament every year without fail.
 Bible affirmations are prayers and confessing the word of God and our obedience to it creates the reality of salvation in our hearts, our minds, and our spirits.
 When we align with God and his word we’re saying yes to Almighty God; we will be obedient and witness for Christ.

 MONDAY AFFIRMATIONS (continued):